Programs & Initiatives in Communities

 Community Partners Preventing Suicide is actively working throughout five regions of the state.

-- Northwestern Region (Kittson, Marshall, Mahnomen, Norman, Polk, & Red Lake Counties)
+- Northwestern Region (Kittson, Marshall, Mahnomen, Norman, Pennington, Polk, and Red Lake Counties)

 Contact: Stephanie Downey

-- Brainerd Region (Aitkin, Cass, Crow Wing, Morrison, Todd & Counties)
+- Brainerd Region (Aitkin, Cass, Crow Wing, Morrison, Todd and Wedena Counties)

 Contact: Stephanie Downey